undo-insurance/careers/senior-android-developer.md

 Then heads up!

 Undo has already kicked in the door in the insurance industry and is now looking to make even more noise.
-For that, we are looking for an experienced and passionate Android Developer to join our tech team.
+For that, we are looking for an passionate and **experienced** Android Developer to join our tech team.
 Is that you?

 ## About UNDO
 With a 25 million DKK funding round in the pocket, Undo is an InsurTech start-up on a mission to change insurance as you know it.
 We aim to democratize insurance by making it **transparent**, **fair** and **easy**.
 We want to reinvent insurance as a concept by designing products and experiences that can only be realized by manoeuvring on the **bleeding edge of technology**.
 The result: a fast, affordable, and hassle-free digital experience, and a month-on-month growth rate of 30-50% for over 6 consecutive months at the time of writing 🚀🚀🚀🚀